sagemathinc/cocalc_tutorial/getting_started/getting_started.md

     url: /functionality/functionality.html
     title: A Tour of SMC
 ---
-# Getting started with SageMathCloud
+# Getting started with CoCalc
-This section would help you familiarise with some of the Functions of SageMathCloud.
+This section would help you familiarise with some of the Functions of CoCalc.

 ## Lecturers - Sign up for an account

-Basic usage of SageMathCloud is free but before you can start using it, you need to create an account.
-This can be done at the [SageMathCloud website](https://cloud.sagemath.com/).
+Basic usage of CoCalc is free but before you can start using it, you need to create an account.
+This can be done at the [CoCalc website](https://cocalc.com/).

 It is strongly suggested that you, and your students, sign up using your institutional email addresses.
 This makes it much easier to find students in the system.